 There will never be another Rush.

 Neil Peart died on Jan.
-7, 2020 at the age of 67 exactly as he wanted – we had no idea.
+7, 2020 from glioblastoma (brain cancer) at the age of 67 exactly as he wanted – we had no idea.

 As word permeated the internet everyone finally knew on Jan.
 10. Neil was an intensely private man and clearly his friends, family, Geddy and Alex carried out his final wishes – to die in peace away from the limelight.